surasithaof/sse/README.md

-# sse
+# Server Send Event
-Server send event
+Server Send Event with Golang for POC